-According to a recent marketing study, chocolate pulls in $90 billion in global sales annually, $19 billion of it in the United States.
+According to a marketing study published in 2013, chocolate pulls in $90 billion in global sales annually, $19 billion of it in the United States.
 In 2016, the U.S. chocolate market reached $17.6 billion in projected sales.
 Moreover, CNBC reported that “[t]he overall chocolate market rose 13 percent between 2010 and 2015 to hit $101 billion.”
 Approximately $10 billion of the money spent for chocolate in the United States is spent by my household.

 In any event, for some hazy reason probably having to do with marketing, today is “universally acknowledged” (to paraphrase Jane Austen) as being National Chocolate Chip Day.
 I always try to support national holidays, and thus will do my part.